Experiential Graphics: Top 9 Trends of 2019JANUARY 22, 2019| SpeedPro Cleveland West

 The University of California at San Francisco Benioff Children’s Hospital of Oakland recently built a new outpatient center for children and their family members.
-They enlisted the help of a local SpeedPro Imaging studio.
+They enlisted the help of a local SpeedPro studio.

 The studio used artwork that was created by kids who had stayed at the hospital to design nearly 80 wall murals.
 All of the artwork was small scale, hand-drawn painted pieces on 8.5” x 11” paper.

 The artwork was digitized through a high-quality scanner and printed off each piece at roughly 12.5 feet wide and at varying heights to install them as wall murals in more than 70 rooms throughout the hospital.
 The texture of the watercolors on paper in the scanned digital file came through on the final product, adding a deeper level of authenticity to the project.

 The artwork transforms the spaces from ordinary – or even cold – into something welcoming, comforting and familiar.
 It’s a tactic that we anticipate brands from multiple verticals integrating in the coming year.